Search FAQs

 -

 No. Accepting an offer from a school where your child is selected does not affect your child’s waitlist status.
 You can accept an offer and, if you later receive an offer from a school where your child was waitlisted, you can accept that offer instead, if you wish.
-In addition, accepting an offer from a magnet, magnet cluster, or open enrollment school does not affect your child’s status in the applicant pool for the Selective Enrollment Elementary Schools selection process.
+In addition, accepting an offer from a magnet, magnet cluster, dual language, or open enrollment school does not affect your child’s status in the applicant pool for the Selective Enrollment Elementary Schools selection process.
 Should you choose to accept a later offer, you will be responsible for notifying the first school of your child’s change in status.

 -